 Even though wool and feather mattress toppers give sleepers a soft, comfy, and fluffy feel, they aren't very supportive.
 These mattress toppers fail to offer the right amount of support required for body contouring and pressure relief.

 That being said, a latex mattress topper can be an especially good fit.
-Latex mattress toppers offer a balance of comfort and support that can help prevent pain issues, especially in the lumbar area.
+Latex mattress toppers offer a balance of comfort and support that can help prevent pain issues, especially in the torso and lumbar area.

 It's also free of chemicals, so you can sleep peacefully knowing that your mattress topper is healthy and safe.
 Plus, latex mattress toppers are generally better at cooling than other types, so you'll stay comfortable even on hot summer nights.
 And because they're more durable, latex mattress toppers will last longer than other types.